aiven/aiven-docs/docs/products/redis/concepts/overview.md

     network connectivity using VPC peering, PrivateLink, or TransitGateway technologies.
 Aiven integrates with various
-    observability tooling, including Datadog, Prometheus, and Jolokia, or you can use Aiven\'s observability tools for improved monitoring and logging.
+    observability tooling, including Datadog, Prometheus, and Jolokia, or you can use Aiven's observability tools for improved monitoring and logging.
 -   **DevOps-friendly management and development:** Aiven for Redis is easy to manage using [Aiven Console](https://console.aiven.io/),